develephant/coronium-core-docs/docs-src/docs/server/updates.md

 __Changes__

-  - Internals (nginx, luaJIT, etc.) updated to the latest versions, providing security fixes, better stability, and other enhancements.
+  - Internals (nginx, luaJIT, etc.) updated to the latest versions; providing security fixes, better stability, and other enhancements.

-  - New enhancments include __Global Guard__ which will print a warning in the _api.log_ if any global variables are found in your code.
-Because of the nature of a network server, Lua globals can cause critical race conditions to occur on client requests.
+  - Enhancements include __Global Guard__ which will print a warning in the ___api.log___ if any global variables are found in your server-side code.
+Lua globals can cause critical race conditions to occur on client requests, so it is wise to keep a look out for these warnings.

 __Added__

-  - [Server plugins](/extending/) to allow a developer to extend the `core` namespace.
+  - [Server plugins](/extending/) to allow a developer to extend the server-side `core` namespace.

 __Updated__

-  - [Email module](/server/modules/email/) (Mailgun) to support the __EU__ region API endpoint, which can be set in the [Webmin](/server/webmin/setup/).
+  - [Email module](/server/modules/email/) (Mailgun) to support the __EU__ region API endpoint, which can be set in the Webmin [Mailgun config section](/server/webmin/mailgun/).

 __Fixed__

+  - An issue with downloads that limited a downloadable file size to 1 MB.
   - A few modules that contained global variables due to lack of sleep.

 <br/>